 Conventional front-illuminated sensor as used in FS7II

 Digital imaging sensors perform best when set to their base ISO.
-It’s at this base ISO value you will realise a very clean image with low noise, your best signal to noise ratio, and most likely the widest dynamic range.
-This is because at the base ISO setting, there is no amplification, or gain (voltage), being added to the signal coming from the sensor.
-Adding gain, or increasing ISO, to make an image appear brighter adds noise and in most cases will reduce the dynamic range that can be recorded.
-Increase the gain to make an image appear twice as bright and you’re also introducing twice as much noise to the signal and image quality is thusly decreased.
+It’s at this base ISO value you will achieve the optimum balance of low noise, the best signal to noise ratio, and almost always, the widest possible dynamic range.
+This is because at the base ISO setting, there is no amplification, or gain (voltage), added to the signal coming from the sensor.
+Adding gain to increase the ISO, or to make the image appear brighter adds noise and in most cases will reduce the dynamic range that can be recorded.
+Increase the gain to make an image appear twice as bright and you’re also introducing twice as much noise to the signal and the image quality is thusly decreased.
 While grain on analog film, like at ASA 400 for example, might be pleasing and enhance the feel of an image, the introduction of digital noise to an image rarely brings a similarly pleasing result.

-Therefore, the VENICE and FX9 camera’s full frame sensor has what is termed Dual Base ISO.
+To help avoid this, the VENICE and FX9 camera’s full frame sensor has what is termed Dual Base ISO.
 Dual Base ISO means the camera’s imaging sensor has two distinct sensitivities to light.
 At each ISO there is very little difference in image quality.
 Dynamic range and colour are almost identical and noise is not significantly different.

 FX9 is the world’s first full-frame camcorder with an electronic ND (neutral density) filter which, at its simplest, removes the need for manually fitting and changing fixed filters.
 This is no small benefit, but by combining a Full-Frame with a large aperture auto-iris lens, and an electronic ND filter, it is possible to create scenes that change in ways never seen before.
 Alter the ND filter during the shot and the iris will automatically adjust to maintain good exposure, thus changing the depth of field as the scene progresses.
 If the lens is not an auto-iris type, no problem!
 Simply switch the electronic ND filter to auto, and adjust the iris during the shot to create the same effect.
 Take a look at the Electronic ND Filter Tech Guide for more information on how to use the electronic ND filter.